TheDaemoness/ec4rs/README.md

-The main repository for this library includes the EditorConfig [core tests](https://github.com/editorconfig/editorconfig-core-test) as a Git submodule. `ec4rs` should pass all of these tests.
+The main repository for this library includes the EditorConfig [core tests](https://github.com/editorconfig/editorconfig-core-test) as a Git submodule.
+This library should pass all of these tests.
 To run the test suite, run the following commands in a POSIX-like shell:

 ```bash